You couldn’t escape the news in February that KFC suffered an unprecedented chicken crisis.

 KFC worked hard with DHL and QSL and even brought its previous logistics partner, Bidvest Logistics (“Bidvest”), back on board to help rectify the problems.
 Within a few days around 800 of its 900 restaurants reopened, albeit some with reduced opening hours or limited menus.
 Three weeks on, and the majority of KFC’s restaurants were back to business as usual.

-While it may still be too early to assess the financial impact of the chicken crisis, it could be significant for all involved.
+It may still be too early to assess the financial impact of the chicken crisis.
+However, it could be significant for all involved.

 First, who may have suffered a loss?